| 7.4 Stone cut procedure

 fig.1 - north and south elevation

-correctly projected to underline differences
+correctly projected to underline differences What it is important to

 observe is that, (apart from local deflections), from the springer level to the arch